isabella232/scope-services/walk-through.rst

       self.requestEval(tag, [this._top_runtime_id, 0, 0, script, []]);
     }

-does retrieve the root element of the top document.
-The according log entries:
+retrieves the root element of the top document.
+The according log entries are:

 .. code-block:: none